renesas-rz/rz_gstreamer_sample_code/06_gst-videorecord/README.md

 -	 Group #1: `source, camera_capsfilter, converter, convert_capsfilter, queue1, encoder and parser`.
 -	 Group #2: `muxer and filesink`.

 The reason for the separation is that the sink pad of qtmux `(muxer)` cannot be created automatically but is only created on demand.
-This application uses self-defined function `link_to_multiplexer()` to link the sink pad to source pad of h264parse `(parser)`.
+This application uses self-defined function `link_to_muxer()` to link the sink pad to source pad of h264parse `(parser)`.
 That’s why its sink pad is called Request Pad.
 >Note that the order counts, because links must follow the data flow (this is, from source elements to sink elements).

 In case of displaying video on monitor, this lines of code adds elements to pipeline and then links them into separated groups as below: